Kiran7007/Interview-Preparation/docs/java.md

 - Java serialization uses reflection and temporary allocations, increasing CPU and GC pressure.
 Android handoffs generally use `Parcelable`/`@Parcelize`, a small `Bundle`, a database, or a URI.
 - Do not pass large object graphs through an `Intent`; pass an ID and reload data.

 ---

+## What is Java API desugaring on Android?

+- Java language syntax and Java library APIs have different compatibility requirements.
+- Android Gradle tooling can rewrite some newer Java language and library usage for older Android versions.
+- Desugaring does not make every Java SE API available on every Android release.
+- Check the minimum SDK, compile SDK, AGP, and D8/R8 support before adopting a newer API.
+- Prefer Android-compatible APIs when the feature is on a hot path or has strict size constraints.

+Example: a Java language feature may compile successfully, while a library API still requires API-level support or desugaring configuration.

+---